-Females had more positive attitudes toward those with disabilities than males did.
+Females had more positive attitudes toward those with disabilities than males.
 Results also show that attitudes are significantly more negative in early childhood, adolescence and old age.
 Persons in late childhood and adulthood harbor more positive attitudes towards persons with disabilities.
 As education levels rose, positive attitudes toward persons with disabilities rose as well (Livneh, 1982; Schneider & Anderson, 1980).

 Conversely, Yuker and Block (1986) state that gender differences results are diminishing.
-Cloerkes (1979) refuted the importance of education and socioeconomic status, but he introduced the concept of attitudes being universal cross-culturally.
-For instance, attitudes towards persons with disabilities depend greatly on the over-all cultural attitude of attitudes towards persons with disabilities and these views are typically uniform.
-He also reported that the attitudes of the nondisabled towards persons with disabilities are rudimentary, consistent, and uniform.
+Cloerkes (1979) added to the complexity regarding demographic variables when he refuted the importance of education and socioeconomic status.

 Yuker's (1994) review article on variables impacting attitudes towards persons with disabilities would agree with Cloerkes concerning socioeconomic status and education.
 Yuker stated since educational level and socioeconomic status are positively correlated, attitudes towards persons with disabilities and socioeconomic status should logically be positive as well.
 However, data regarding this are incongruous.
 An overall theme in Yuker's review article was that many of the past demographic, personality characteristics, education level, occupation setting, and profession variables all have conflicting evidence.
 Cloerkes (1979) also studied many variables and found contradictory evidence concerning the importance of certain personality variables.
-He strength did not correlate with attitudes towards persons with disabilities.
+He concluded that traits such as dogmatism, anxiety, intolerance of ambiguity and egostrength did not correlate with attitudes towards persons with disabilities.
 In Livneh's (1982) review article he examined research concerning the relationship between body and self-satisfaction and positive attitudes.
 He concluded that persons with positive and confident self-concepts tend to show more positive and embracing attitudes towards those with disabilities, whereas persons with lower self-concepts often reject them.
 Yuker (1994) called for the improvement of the methodology used to study attitudes.
 He also stressed the importance of contact and how people without disabilities receive their information about persons with disabilities.